Canon 100D vs Nikon 1 J4

 Review summary: Canon 100D vs Nikon 1 J4

 So how do things add up?
 Which of the two cameras – the Canon 100D or the Nikon 1 J4 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 100D: